Bath, Somerset: Trams

-Possible re-introduction

-In 2005, a detailed plan was created and presented to the council to re-introduce trams to Bath, but the plan did not proceed, reportedly due to the focus by the council on the government-supported busway planned to run from the Newbridge park and ride into the city centre.
-Part of the justification for the proposed tram reintroduction plan was the pollution from vehicles within the city, which was twice the legal levels, and the heavy traffic congestion due to high car usage.
-In 2015 another group, Bath Trams building on the earlier tram group proposals has created interest in the idea of re-introducing trams with several public meetings and meetings with the council.
-In 2017, Bath and North East Somerset Council announced a feasibility study, due to be published by March 2018, into implementing a light rail or tram system in the city.

-In November 2016, the West of England Local Enterprise Partnership began a consultation process on their Transport Vision Summary Document, outlining potential light rail/tram routes in the region, one of which being a route from Bristol city centre along the A4 road to Bath to relieve pressure on bus and rail services between the two cities.
+In 2005, a detailed plan was presented to the council to reintroduce trams to Bath, but the plan did not proceed, reportedly due to the focus by the council on the government-supported busway planned to run from the Newbridge park and ride into the city centre.
+Part of the justification for the plan was pollution from vehicles in the city, which was twice the legal levels, and heavy traffic congestion due to high car usage.
+In 2015 another group, Bath Trams, building on the earlier tram group proposals, created interest in the idea of reintroducing trams with several public meetings and meetings with the council.
+In 2017, Bath and North East Somerset Council announced a feasibility study into implementing a light rail or tram system in the city.
+In November 2016, the West of England Local Enterprise Partnership began a consultation process on their Transport Vision Summary Document, outlining potential light rail or tram routes in the region, one of them a route from Bristol city centre along the A4 road to Bath to relieve pressure on bus and rail services between the two cities.

 Media

 Bath's local newspaper is the Bath Chronicle, owned by Local World.
 Published since 1760, the Chronicle was a daily newspaper until mid-September 2007, when it became a weekly.
-Since 2018 its website has been operated by Trinity Mirror's Somerset Live platform.
+Since 2018 its website has been operated by Trinity Mirror's SomersetLive platform.

 The BBC Bristol website has featured coverage of news and events within Bath since 2003.

 For television, Bath is served by the BBC West studios based in Bristol, and by ITV West Country, formerly HTV, also from studios in Bristol.

-Radio stations broadcasting to the city include BBC Radio Bristol which has a studio in Kingsmead Square in the city centre, BBC Radio Somerset in Taunton, Greatest Hits Radio Bristol & The South West on 107.9FM and Heart West, formerly GWR FM, as well as The University of Bath's University Radio Bath, a student-focused radio station available on campus and also online.

-Launched in 2019, BA1 Radio is an online community radio station.
+Radio stations broadcasting to the city include BBC Radio Bristol which has a studio in Kingsmead Square in the city centre, BBC Radio Somerset in Taunton, Greatest Hits Radio South West on 107.9FM and Heart West, formerly GWR FM, as well as The University of Bath's University Radio Bath, a student-focused radio station available on campus and also online.
+Bath Sound (formerly Bath Hospital Radio and BA1 Radio) is an online community station run by a charity.